ehmicky/autoserver/README.md

 If you want to follow our progress in the meantime, you are welcome to star this repository.

-We are also actively looking for early contributors, so please contact us if this project looks like fun to you.

 # Overview

 Create a simple